-We usually advise you to wait for 4 weeks after the operation before having sexual intercourse.
-In the long term there is no evidence that the operation will make any difference to your sex life.
-If you previously leaked urine during intercourse, the operation might make this better, but this is not always the case.
+You are advised to wait for 4 weeks after the operation before having sexual intercourse.
+In the long term there is no evidence that the operation will impact your sex life.

 Is there anything else I can do instead of an operation?